 |User & Date:||drh 2014-09-20 17:05:39|

-- Change title to "Query planner fault on three-way nested join"
+- title changed to: "Query planner fault on three-way nested join"